Frequently Asked Questions

-3) Identity proof and Address proof self attested photocopies (a signed and dated photocopy) required
+3) Provide self-attested photocopies of Identity and Address proof (a signed and dated photocopyis required)

-5) Send us the completed and signed application form along with your identity proof and address proof and either demand draft or receipt for the NEFT payment or receipt for your payment at a bank branch :
+5) Send us the completed and signed application form along with your identity proof and address proof, and either the demand draft or receipt of the NEFT payment

 Experian Credit Information Company of India Pvt Ltd